sequenceiq/blog/source/_posts/2014-06-23-scalding-correlation-example.markdown

 ---
 layout: post
-title: "Scalding correlation example"
+title: "Pearson correlation with Scalding"
-date: 2014-06-23 14:07:18 +0200
+date: 2014-06-23 20:07:18 +0200
 comments: true
 categories: [Scalding, Scala, Hadoop, HBase, Correlation]
-published: false
+published: true
 author: Oliver Szabo
 ---
 ## Introduction

-Previously we mention that we are using mostly scalding for batch processing.
+At SequenceIQ we are processing data in batch and streaming - for both we use Scala as our prefered language; for batch processing in particular we use Scalding to build our job and data pipelines.
+Actually there is `Babilon` at SequenceIQ as we use Java, Scala, Go, R, Dockerfile, Ansible, JavaScript and what not - follow up with us for a post talking about the language heterogeneity.

-Scalding is a powerful tool and great choice if you want to simplify the writing of your MapReduce jobs.
+Scalding is a powerful tool and great choice to simplify the writing and abstracting MapReduce jobs - an open source project originally developed by Twitter and recently the community.
-In the following detailed example we show how to write and test scalding jobs.
+In the following detailed example we'd like show you an example of how to write and test Scalding jobs, running on Hadoop.

-## Writing Pearson correlation job
+## Writing a Pearson correlation job

-In our example, we calculate Pearson's product-moment coefficient on 2 columns of a given input.(you can find the data [here](https://github.com/sequenceiq/sequenceiq-samples/tree/master/scalding-correlation/data))
+In this example, we'd like to calculate a Pearson's product-moment coefficient on 2 columns of a given [input](https://github.com/sequenceiq/sequenceiq-samples/tree/master/scalding-correlation/data).
-This computation is the easiest way to find any dependence between two sets of data.
+This is a simple computation and the easiest way to find any dependency between two datasets.
-Fist of all we need all the parameters for the given [formula](http://www.statisticshowto.com/what-is-the-correlation-coefficient-formula/).
+First of all we need all the parameters for the given [formula](http://www.statisticshowto.com/what-is-the-correlation-coefficient-formula/).
-In Scala code it looks like this:
+In Scala the code would look like this:

 ``` scala
 trait CorrelationOp {